yuriy-chumak/ol/README.md

 Ubuntu 12.04 (x86, amd64), Ubuntu 14.04 (x86, amd64, aarch64, armv7l), Ubuntu 16.04 (x86, amd64) can be found at
 [openSUSE Build Service](https://software.opensuse.org/download.html?project=home%3Ayuriy-chumak&package=ol)

-Installation packages for Windows (x86, amd64) on the way.
+Installation packages for Windows (x86, amd64) can be found at the [Releases](https://github.com/yuriy-chumak/ol/releases) announcment page.

-Precompiled binaries for Android (arm64-v8a, armeabi, armeabi-v7a, mips, mips64, x86, x86_64) on the way.
+Precompiled binaries for Android (arm64-v8a, armeabi, armeabi-v7a, mips, mips64, x86, x86_64) can be found at the [Releases](https://github.com/yuriy-chumak/ol/releases) announcment page.

 Precompiled binary for Odroid (Ubuntu 14.04, armv7l) on the way.